-To disseminate valuable research outputs from the EMPIR project 14IND13 PhotInd (Objective 1)
+Objective 1: To disseminate valuable research outputs from the EMPIR project 14IND13 PhotInd

 Based on the research findings from 14IND13 PhotInd, three posters were prepared and presented at the European Conference on Optical Communication (ECOC) 2020, in collaboration with the primary supporter.
 These posters were designed to disseminate and promote relevance to standards bodies, the importance of emerging key parameters and the implication for design limits as a consequence of the research findings to the commercial photonics sector.
-NPL prepared the draft conference posters based on the findings of EMPIR project 14IND13 PhotInd and the technology transfer to the photonic industry.
-Arden Photonics and Resolute Photonics reviewed the content of the draft posters and feedback were provided to NPL to produce the final version of the three posters.
+NPL presented the posters based on the findings of EMPIR project 14IND13 PhotInd and the technology transfer to the photonic industry in collaboration with Arden Photonics and Resolute Photonics.
 Research findings to provide international harmonisation through the activities of standards bodies establishing reliable measurement definition systems for optical interconnects were disseminated.
 The project raised awareness that the key prerequisite for future commercial adoption of Electro Optic Circuit Boards (EOCBs) technology is through metrology and specific design limits.
-The poster also disseminated a clear understanding of the measurement condition that goes hand in hand with an understanding of functional performance of EOCBs.
+The posters also disseminated a clear understanding of the measurement condition that goes hand in hand with an understanding of functional performance of EOCBs.
 Effects upon changes in refractive index as well as combined stresses on the board structure were presented to be important areas of investigation that need to be understood as specifications and standards develop and board technology improves and becomes more complex.
 The consortium also presented the 14IND13 PhotInd research showing the results have far reaching consequences for board designers, manufacturers and standards bodies.
 The unavoidable increase in board complexity and hybridisation, in the drive to accommodate higher and higher data rates, will need to account for performance and functional limitations imposed by the application of thermal loading.
-The consortium thus presented the results from 14IND13 PhotInd demonstrating that as the technology develops, modal energy distribution in terms of encircled flux (EF) can maximise potential bandwidth of networks through efficient use of mode filling.
+The project partners thus presented the results from 14IND13 PhotInd demonstrating that as the technology develops, modal energy distribution in terms of encircled flux (EF) can maximise potential bandwidth of networks through efficient use of mode filling.
+In 14IND13 PhotInd, the project partners observed that an increase in the applied thermal load showed an observable increase in total attenuation values.
+This has potentially a significant effect on board performance.
+The attenuation result disseminated in the project is shown below at different temperatures: